dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/domain_vision_statement.md

 >In the flipped classroom model, students study the topics beforehand, and these are discussed in class, with the questioning being of the initative of the student.

-One of the goals of quizzes-tutor is for this to be developed by students themselves, so the domain model is design to allow **modifiability** and the independent evolution of teams of developers.
+One of the goals of quizzes-tutor is for the system to be developed by students themselves, therefore the domain model is designed to allow **modifiability** and the independent evolution of teams of developers.

 Quizzes-tutor is a modular system, allowing functionalities to be enabled/disabled on demand.